What Must You Disclose When Selling Gold Coast Property?

 Selling your home is a big moment.
 It deserves careful handling, clear advice and a calm plan.
 Being upfront does not mean you give buyers a reason to run.
 It means you invite the right buyers to come forward, feel secure and move quickly to settlement.

 There is no rush.
-Maybe you are six months from listing, maybe more.
+Perhaps you are six months from listing, or maybe even more.
 Start by gathering your facts, asking your questions, and feeling prepared.
-When you want to talk about next steps, or just check if your disclosures tick every box, I am always happy to chat.
+When you’re ready to discuss next steps or confirm that your disclosures meet all the requirements, I’m always happy to chat.
 No pressure.
 No pushy sales pitch.
-Just an honest conversation about your home, your plans and your peace of mind.
+Just an honest conversation about your home, your plans and gaining peace of mind.

 Author – Craig Douglas

 Please Note: The information contained in this document is for general information purposes only and does not constitute legal advice.
-The laws and regulations governing the sale of property in Queensland are complex and constantly changing.
+The laws and regulations governing property sales in Queensland are complex and subject to frequent changes.
 It is important to seek the advice of a qualified property lawyer or conveyancer before making any decisions about the sale of your property.
 This document does not take into account your individual circumstances and may not apply to your situation.
-By reading this document you agree that you have not relied on the information contained herein and that you will seek independent legal advice before taking any action.
+By reading this document, you agree that you have not relied on the information contained herein and that you will seek independent legal advice before taking any action.

 Craig Douglas - Gold Coast Real Estate Agent - 0418 189 963